 Figure 3.
-1,296 reactions performed in an HTE format towards the development of a novel sp3-sp3 deaminative-decarboxylative carbon-carbon cross coupling.
-When elevating the weight of a substrate, the manifold can be cleanly split between areas of initial methodology development and substrate scope exploration (left).
-In this case, the activated acid electrophile NHPI ester N-Boc-proline was used as the model substrate for the reaction, resulting in a large cluster with few substrates and many conditions.
-Once ideal conditions were found, they were tested on a variety of other acids, creating a tight cluster of many electrophile acids and few conditions.
+1,296 reactions performed in an HTE format towards the development of a novel sp3–sp3 deaminative-decarboxylative carbon–carbon cross coupling (ref.
+13).
+The manifold splits into three regimes, each representing a different stage of the discovery campaign.
+(A) The manifold points are colored by the acid used in the experiment.
+(B) The manifold points are colored by the recorded PROD/IS value of the reaction.
+(C) All acids used in the experiment, with average PROD/IS values and the number of experiments they were used in.

 In Figure 4, a case study analyzing the Suzuki dataset reveals reactivity cliffs – clusters that contain some reactions that fail and some that are successful, indicating minor changes to the system that cause the reaction to “flip” on or off.27 An electrophile nucleophile substrate pair is identified to have a reactivity cliff in Figure 4A.
-The plots in Figure 4A are reaction array fingerprints only containing the fingerprints for the electrophile and nucleophile to emphasis focus on the substrate flexibility of the Suzuki reaction as opposed to the specifics of the reagents.
+The plots in Figure 4A are reaction array fingerprints only containing the fingerprints for the electrophile and nucleophile to emphasize focus on the substrate flexibility of the Suzuki reaction as opposed to the specifics of the reagents.
+Using this technique, a cluster containing a single nucleophile/electrophile pair was identified.
 On further analysis of this cluster with reactions that use electrophile 27 and nucleophile 28 to form 29, it is revealed that this substrate pair was tested with four different solvents, six bases, and eight catalysts.
 In Figure 4B, we plot the reaction array fingerprints for these reactions, producing clean clusters that separate all components and producing

 a humanly interpretable explanation of the behavior behind the reactivity.
-Since experimental chemistry is rife with reactivity cliffs, oftentimes as subtle as a switch in solvent, atmosphere or even order of reagent addition, it is critical to be able to visualize and interpret this behavior.
+Since experimental chemistry is rife with reactivity cliffs, oftentimes as subtle as a switch in solvent or order of reagent addition, it is critical to be able to visualize and interpret this behavior.
 From the color-coded solvent plot, it is clear that the reactivity of the substrate pair 28 and 29 is controlled by the solvent system used.
 The manifold directly identifies failing and working solvents when traversing the space from 1:9 tAmOH:NMP to 1:3 water:NMP.
 The addition of water in the solvent system is found to be critical in achieving desired reactivity as shown by another reactivity cliff between 1:3 water:NMP and pure NMP.
-A chi-squared analysis is reported in the Supporting Information to validate this finding (Figure S6).
+A chi-squared analysis is reported in the Supporting Information to validate this finding (Figure S8).
 Thus, it can be rapidly identified which solvent systems poison the reaction even though a variety of reagents are being changed.
+This analysis is compared to boxplots of the solvent system used (Figure S9).